KadariGSVMohan/Basic_SQL_Projects/README.md

 ORDER BY category;
 ```

-### 📌 Q7: Best-selling month in each year by average sales
+### 📌Best-selling month in each year by average sales

 ```sql
 SELECT year, month, avg_sale